stupinm/NeuralFourierOperator/README.md

-If you would to modify models' hyperparameters, number of epochs, batch size, and other, consider looking to `glf/options/train` folder for configuration examples.
+If you would to modify models' hyperparameters, number of epochs, batch size, and other, consider looking to `configs` folder for configuration examples.
 An example of the config file is as follows:

 ```json